itwastheo/theo-awstraining/python-prometheus/read.md

 ## View logs

-First, we have to get access to loki-stack:
+First, we have to get access to logging-grafana stack:

 ```bash
 # make it accessible